Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Background

-Additionally, differential privacy \cite{TCS-042} tools are an important safeguard for the information shared during the communication between the server and the clients.
+Additionally, differential privacy \cite{TCS-042} \emc{methods} are an important safeguard for the information shared during the communication between the server and the clients.
 Therefore, the defensive challenges of the FL should focus on client attacks.

-\eugenio{We propose in this paper a defence mechanism against data poisoning attacks by means of a FL model, which dynamically selects the clients that are not adversarial and filters out the adversarial ones.}
+The main weakness of the defenses proposed in the literature is that they are highly dependent on parameters, which beforehand are difficult to set without information about the number or nature of the adversary clients.
+Thus, we propose in this paper a defense mechanism against poisoning attacks, which dynamically selects the clients that are not adversarial and filters out the adversarial or the poor ones (clients with low quality models) \nrb{without the requirement to set any parameters}.